Storybook Land Canal Boats: History

 The attraction reopened on June 16, 1956, under the new name Storybook Land Canal Boats.
-The models, scaled 1 inch to 1 foot, included Gepetto's village from Pinocchio, the Pigs' houses from Three Little Pigs, the London park from Peter Pan, Alice's cottage from Alice in Wonderland, the Old Mill from the 1937 Silly Symphony cartoon, Toad Manor from The Adventures of Ichabod and Mr. Toad, Snow White and the Seven Dwarfs' diamond mine, and Cinderella's Castle.
+The models, scaled 1 inch to 1 foot, included Gepetto's village from Pinocchio, the Pigs' houses from Three Little Pigs, the Kensington Gardens from Peter Pan, Alice's cottage from Alice in Wonderland, the Old Mill from the 1937 Silly Symphony cartoon of the same name, Toad Hall from The Wind in the Willows from The Adventures of Ichabod and Mr. Toad, the diamond mine from Snow White and the Seven Dwarfs', and Cinderella's Castle.

 Over the years several scenes have been added to and removed from the attraction.
-Most notably, the Sultan's Palace from Aladdin appeared where the miniature Toad Hall from The Adventures of Ichabod and Mr. Toad had previously stood for a major refurbishment done in 1994.
+The Sultan's Palace from Aladdin appeared where the miniature Toad Hall from The Adventures of Ichabod and Mr. Toad had previously stood for a major refurbishment done in 1994.
 Toad Hall returned the following year in another location.

 For the 50th anniversary of Disneyland in 2005, the Tinker Bell boat was painted gold and the lighthouse given a gold and maroon theme.
 Due to high demand, a second boat, Wendy, was painted gold and also renamed the Tinker Bell for the duration of the anniversary.
 Once the anniversary had concluded, both boats were repainted to their former appearance.

-Beginning December 20, 2014, the attraction at Disneyland added the village of Arendelle from Disney's Frozen including Anna and Elsa's castle, Wandering Oaken's Trading Post, and Elsa's ice palace.
-These additions replaced the three Dutch miniature windmills representing The Old Mill (1937).
+Beginning in December 2014, the attraction at Disneyland added the village of Arendelle from Disney Animation's 2013 film Frozen including Anna and Elsa's castle, Wandering Oaken's Trading Post, and Elsa's ice palace.
+These additions replaced the three Dutch windmills representing The Old Mill (1937).

+In October 2025, it was announced that Rapunzel's Tower from Disney Animation's 2010 film Tangled would be added to the attraction at Disneyland when it reopened from refurbishment in Winter 2025.